Research

 Here are some books, articles and book chapters I have published, organized by topic area

-Contentious Politics and Communication in Wisconsin (Center for Communication and Civic Renewal)
+Contentious Politics and Communication (Research Produced by the Center for Communication and Civic Renewal)

 Friedland, Lewis, Dhavan V. Shah, Michael W. Wagner, Chris Wells, Katherine J. Cramer, Jon C.W.
 Pevehouse.
 2022.
 Battleground: Asymmetric Communication Ecologies and the Erosion of Civil Society in Wisconsin.
 Elements in Politics and Communication Series, Stuart Soroka, Ed.
 Cambridge University Press.